blondie101010/prisonchroot/README.md

     prisonchroot user move ul00001 looser maxsecurity

-The user will be in the new jail when they open a new session.

 #### change allowed commands

     prisonchroot jail update looser "ls cp vi bash php more cat less dd"